SAP SE – Annual report – 31 December 2025

 Performance Management System

-In the reporting year, we used various measures to manage our performance on our primary financial objectives, which are growth and profitability, and on our primary non-financial objectives, which are customer loyalty, employee engagement, climate performance, and Women in Executive Roles.
+In the reporting year, we used various measures to manage our performance on our primary financial objectives, which are growth and profitability, and on our primary non-financial objectives, which are customer loyalty, employee engagement, climate performance, and business health culture.

 Measures to Manage Our Financial Performance